blackchip-org/ptime/README.md

 ## Overview

 This library is for parsing, on a best effort basis, input that is provided by a user without having to be strict on the layout.
-The goal is to accept commonly used formats and try to reject those that don't make sense.
-Uncommon formats may parse, may fail, or may parse incorrectly.
+The goal is to accept commonly used layouts and try to reject those that don't make sense.
+Uncommon layouts may parse, may fail, or may parse incorrectly.
 The expectation is that the user is able to review the input and re-enter the date or time if it wasn't parsed correctly.
 This library is not appropriate for parsing in bulk with no supervision or when there needs to be a 100% guarantee that the parsing is correct.

 A locale is necessary for parsing.
 The only locales pre-configured at the moment are [en-US](https://github.com/blackchip-org/ptime/blob/main/locale/en.go) and